efriel/aspire/README.md

 Mini Aspire API (Savings and Loan API Application) Application Flow and Database references taken from My Previous project for Cooperative Banking in Bandung Indonesia

+## Import aspire.sql from the app root directory to the mariadb
-## Import postman collections from app root directory first
+## Import postman collections from the app root directory first
 ### All POST/GET Request using Postman

 ## 1. Register User